 “The accountability piece is so high and difficult for us to get over our trust issues because where we need the accountability the most is where we get it the [least], and that’s when they kill us!”

 While the tension in the room is thick, clearing the air is exactly what’s supposed to happen.

-The city of Newark reached a settlement with The Justice Department in 2016 over its unconstitutional policing practices, which had the largest impact on racial minorities.
-Equal Justice USA’s police/community effort to build dialogue, is meant to inspire advocacy and eventually policy changes.
+The city of Newark reached a settlement with The Justice Department in 2016 over its unconstitutional policing practices, which had the most significant impact on racial minorities.
+Equal Justice USA’s police/community effort to build dialogue is meant to inspire advocacy and, eventually, policy changes.

-What’s notable is that program’s facilitators are black psychologists, who break down the physical, social and emotional toll of seeing trauma- from police brutality to slavery and segregation.
+What’s notable is that the program’s facilitators are black psychologists, who break down the physical, social, and emotional toll of seeing trauma- from police brutality to slavery and segregation.

 Police officers also open about the trauma they experience on the job.
 Sakinah Cotton, a former Newark police officer who left the department to become a social worker, says officers are often taught to tough it out.